MicrosoftDocs/entra-docs/docs/identity/devices/device-setup-macos-pssoe-out-of-box.md

     YYYY-MM-DD T HH:MM:SS (Not Expired)
     ```

-1. Now that the Mac has been correctly set up, you can now use PSSO to access Microsoft app resources.
+1. Now that the Mac is correctly set up, you can now use PSSO to access Microsoft app resources.

 ### [Password](#tab/password)